mbatgh/fogal/README.md

 # fogal
-Force field optimization for small organic molecules by fitting parameters to reproduce energies and forces from ab-initio or DFT calculations.
+Force field optimization for small organic molecules.  by fitting parameters to reproduce energies and forces from ab-initio or DFT calculations.

+## Overview

+## Prerequisites

+## Installation

+## Usage